qalid7/compath/README.md

 * lattica_test_data/imgs: the original raw H&E tiles used for single-cell pathology annoations.

 * latticea_test_data/gt_celllabels: expert pathology annotations in the form of x,y coordinates.
-* lattica_test_data/gt_annotated: pathology annotations visualised on the images.
+* lattica_test_data/gt_annotated: pathology annotations visualised on the images (for colors look at Fig. 1 in the paper).

 * lattica_test_data/dl_celllabels: our final cell predictions from this pipeline, you should be able to get to these results using this repo and the 'imgs' data.